To main heading

 Typically, the Headline will be a personal, company or product name, and the Byline will be an aspirational, values or benefits statement.
 It can take a while to get a byline that works, and it may evolve over time.

-Note that on Android phones, fonts occupy about 8-10% more space than on other phones or desktops, which means that text lengths shouldn't be pushed too close to the edges.
+Note that on Android phones, fonts occupy about 8-10% more space than on other phones or desktops, which means that text lengths should not be pushed too close to the edges.
 On a banner, a minimum space of 10-15% or so of the allowable space needs to be at each end of the longest banner text to not appear cramped, which would also allow for the oversized Android characters.
+The oversized text may also result in text collisions if Byline merge or Byline offset clearances are set to make the text close on a non-Android device.

 Tweaking distances